gannochenko/pocs-demos-katas/demoapp/README.md

 This is a Golang + React demo cloud-native app.
 No bullshit, only production-tested code.

-It is based on (but does not implement fully) [the Swagger-petstore demo API](https://github.com/swagger-api/swagger-petstore).
+It's based on (but does not strictly follow) [the Swagger-petstore demo API](https://github.com/swagger-api/swagger-petstore).

-Features:
+Under the hood:

 * Backend
   * ✅ Golang